biell/alti-server/README.md

   * **alti+server**  The perl code which starts the altitude game engine and monitors it for events.

-  * **alti+commands.txt**  The custom commands which allow people to interact with the server.
-The Altitude *custom_json_commands.txt* file is automatically generated from this file, and it's syntax is almost identical.

 ## Alti+ game types

 ### Normal Games